nmoreau/nmoreau.github.io/index.md

-## Nicolas Moreau - Random Notes and thoughts
+## Nicolas Moreau - Random notes and thoughts

 This is the place where I will host some good reads, ideas, notes, and samples.